 What Are the Job Duties of a Web Designer?

 Web designers are involved in the creation of websites.
 Their job duties range from developing design concepts and working with HTML to interacting with clients and supporting or implementing online campaigns.
 Read this article to learn more about a web designer's duties.
-Schools offering Digital Design degrees can also be found in these popular choices.

 Web Designer Duties

 Fundamentally, web designers develop the layout and the overall look of a website.
 They create graphic and media essentials using Photoshop, Flash and other media applications.
 Designers reflect on the aesthetic of the site by considering color and typography.
 They also ensure that a website is user-friendly and interactive.
 Working with clients and co-workers, their focus is on designing a site that promotes a company's business, branding and logo.
 Some web designers use Internet tools, social media and e-commerce in promotional campaigns for their sites.